 F-1.1 This test method covers the measurement of shrinkage of yarns when exposed in a thermal shrinkage hot chamber or oven.
 The yarn may be exposed to hot chamber in vertical or horizontal position.

-F-1.2 This test method is applicable to linear densities in the range from 33 to 7 000 dtex (30 to 6 300 denier).
+F-1.2 This test method is applicable to linear densities in the range from 33 dtex to 7 000 dtex (30 denier to 6 300 denier).

 F-1.3 Yarns or cords for testing may be taken from yarn packages or from fabric.